robz/dune/doc/project-layout-specification.rst

 A string is a sequence of characters surrounded by double quotes.
 A string represent the exact text between the double quotes, except for escape sequences.
-Escape sequence are introduced by the a backslash character.
+Escape sequences are introduced by the backslash character.
 Dune recognizes and interprets the following escape
 sequences: